cfinst/cfinst.github.io/downloads/README.md

 The database tables are included here in .csv format.
 At the top level, you'll find `Laws_00_IdentifierTable.csv` and `Laws_01_Defintions.csv`.
 The identifier table defines the overall structure of the database, all US states with biannual data going back to 1996.
 This table may be useful for importing the data into a relational database.
 The definitions table contains full text descriptions for each field.

+At the top level directory, you'll also find files that start with `CFI_StateLaws_`.
+These files are the original codebooks that contain full, unabridged descriptions for each database field.

 Each category of campaign finance law has its own subdirectory here:

  * contribution-limits